telos-matter/Idea/README.md

 3. Rehash to use instantly: ```$ rehash```

 ## Note:
-* It's currently not fully input proof, but <i>no input should</i> cause usage-breaking behavior
+* It's currently not fully input proof, but <i>no input should</i> cause future usage-breaking behavior
 * *Obviously* it only works in macOS and Linux distros, or any environment whos file system has '/' as a seperator and can run bash
+* When recording an idea:
+  * A line is only recorded when enter/return is typed.
+Finish recording with CTRL+D
+  * On macOS CTRL+D is usally mapped as a shortcut, either remove that mapping or use CTRL+C instead to stop a recording